FastyBird/fastybird/src/FastyBird/Library/Bootstrap/.docs/en/index.md

 ## Create application container

-Now when you have your application configured you could move to next step, creating application entrypoint which will loads DI and fire `Nette\Application\Application::run`
+Now when you have application configured you could move to next step, creating application entrypoint which will loads DI and fire `Nette\Application\Application::run`

 You can copy & paste it to your project, for example to `<app_root>/www/index.php`.